-- Knowledge about the history of Britain and how it has influenced and been influenced by the wider world
+- knowledge about the history of Britain and how it has influenced and been influenced by the wider world

-- Knowledge and understanding about significant aspects of the world like ancient civilisations and empires
+- knowledge and understanding about significant aspects of the world like ancient civilisations and empires

-- Information about changes in living memory and beyond living memory
+- information about changes in living memory and beyond living memory

 - An understanding of the methods of historical enquiry, like evaluating sources of evidence and understanding the influence of major events and significant historical figures on the present day.

-Children develop an understanding of the influence of key events and historical figures on the present day.
-We encourage children to become historians by looking at artefacts and sources of evidence, in order to make generalisations about the past and compare it to their current lives.
-Field Trips to the local environmental centre and ‘Living History’ Workshops enable children to ‘experience’ life in the past by using historical tools, re-enacting events and taking part in historical cultural practices through song and dance.
-Historical themes such as ‘civilisation,’ ‘everyday life’ and ‘changes over time’ are taught and re-visited to build on learning and embed long term memory.
+Children develop an understanding of the influence of key events and learn about a diverse range of historical figures.
+We give children many opportunities to become historians by looking at artefacts and sources of evidence, in order to develop a deep curiosity about the past and compare it to their current lives.
+Field Trips to the local environmental centre, and ‘Living History’ Workshops enable children to ‘experience’ life in the past by using historical tools, re-enacting events and taking part in historical cultural practices through song and dance.
+A range of historical themes are taught and re-visited to build on learning and embed long term memory.

 The impact of our history curriculum is that children at Horton Kirby are equipped with historical skills and knowledge alongside a sense of curiosity to discover more that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
 SEND, disadvantaged and gifted children are given the required additional support or challenge within history lessons to access all National Curriculum objectives to their full ability.
 Children learn about a diverse range of historical cultures and their influence on the modern world – they can talk confidently about their learning, using historical vocabulary and displaying long term memory, making links with learning and finding historical themes.